the 2020 prizes

 The WAFX shortlist will be chosen from the main WAF shortlist - no additional fee is required from entrants.

-The Visualisation Prize launched last year at the World Architecture Festival and is a natural addition to our already popular Photography and Drawing competitions.
+The Visualisation Prize launched at WAF 2019 and is a natural addition to our already popular Photography and Drawing competitions.

 Entries are open to any visualisation videos of a future project or recently completed building with a length of up to 3 minutes.
 Projects must be a combined entry between the visualiser and the architectural practice or just the practice if the rendering was made in-house.